 Here’s a quick example to highlight this point…

-Let’s say your website gets about 1,000 visits per month and of those visitors about 5 convert into sales.
+Let’s say your website gets about 1,000 visits per month and of those visitors 5 of them convert into sales.
 That’s a 0.5% conversion rate.
 What happens if you can increase your conversion rate to 1%?

 You’ll double your sales with the same traffic you’re already getting to your site!
 That means you would double your sales with no more investment in traffic tactics like advertising, SEO, social media, etc.

 Customer value is often the X-factor in digital marketing, yet many businesses ignore it.
 Again, I’ll use an example so you can see how your customer value plays a role in your marketing.